ruggeri/tech-notes/ai/online-courses.md

     * No names to me.
     * Looks clearly based on the Norvig AI book.
 Looks like it has some reinforcement learning stuff.
 Seems pretty OK.

+## Other

+* Might be nice to take an optimization course: L-BFGS, conjugate gradient descent.
+    * CVX101 seems to be a good archived course!
+    * Actually that doesn't cover conjugate-gradient descent?
+Or quasi-newton methods?
+    * Also there's an MIT course.
 * https://www.udacity.com/course/intro-to-artificial-intelligence--cs271
     * Peter Norvig Sebastian Thrun
     * Doesn't look super serious.